sourcegraph/handbook/content/ops/finance/invoices.md

 - A number of teammates are on a contracting structure and will need to submit an invoice once a month for payment.
 - Submit monthly invoices as early as the 28th of the current month so that payments can be issued by the 5th of the next month.

+## Teammates with PEOs

+- The PEO will pay these teammates directly in their local currency via direct deposit and in accordance with local employment laws.
+As such, no invoice is required.